wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-get-started/includes/5-exercise-setup-development-environment.md

 npm install --global @microsoft/generator-sharepoint
 ```

-To install a specifc version of the SharePoint Framework Yeoman generator globally with NPM, open a command prompt / terminal window and execute the following command:
+To install a specific version of the SharePoint Framework Yeoman generator globally with NPM, open a command prompt / terminal window and execute the following command:

 ```shell
 npm install --global @microsoft/generator-sharepoint@[version number]